sdslabs/gasper/docs/content/concepts.md

 * Removal of inactive nodes from the cloud ecosystem
 * Re-scheduling of applications in case of node failure

-Kaze API docs are available [here](/api)
+Master API docs are available [here](/api)

 !!!info
-    You can interact with the entire Gasper ecosystem (example:- create/manage applications or databases) only through the REST API provided by **Kaze**
+    You can interact with the entire Gasper ecosystem (example:- create/manage applications or databases) only through the REST API provided by **Master**

 !!!info
-    A node with **Kaze** deployed is a Master Node
+    A node with **Master** deployed is a Master Node